batzner/indrnn/README.md

 See [examples/addition_rnn.py](https://github.com/batzner/indrnn/blob/master/examples/addition_rnn.py) for a script reproducing the "Adding Problem" from the paper.
 Below are the results reproduced with the `addition_rnn.py` code.

 ![https://github.com/batzner/indrnn/raw/master/img/addition/TAll.png](https://github.com/batzner/indrnn/raw/master/img/addition/TAll.png)

-For 100, 500 and 1000 time steps, the behavior is similar to Figure 2 in the paper.
-For 5000 time steps the IndRNN does not converge.
-My best guess is that this is due to different initialization values for the recurrent, input and softmax weights.
-These are not mentioned in the paper and have been found to [make a big difference](https://github.com/batzner/indrnn/issues/1).

 More experiments, such as Sequential MNIST, will follow in the next days.